Meet Mattmac, the blind Oji-Cree artist who writes, raps and produces his own music

 "There's some of us who can rap, most of them are producers, songwriters and recording artists," he said.

 "I take inspiration from them a lot.
 I credit them for most of my success."

-Even though he is blind, Monias said the biggest challenge of being a music artist in a fly-in First Nation is the slow internet.
+Even though he is blind, Monias said his biggest challenge being a musician is the slow internet in his fly-in First Nation.

 "My main platform is the internet right now," he said.